The Top Ten Benefits Of Being A Digital Nomad In Asia

 10. Dental & Medicines

-I had work done at the Yanhee International Dental Hospital in Bangkok while on holidays, & found the experience to be professional, a short wait, & an afforable price.
+I had a good experience at the Yanhee International Dental Hospital in Bangkok while on holidays with a tooth infection, & the experience was professional & an affordable price.

-I had an Australian friend who wanted most of his teeth crowned & he ended up flying to Manila to get the work done for about 1/3 of the price in AU, then had a surfing holiday.
+I had an Australian friend who flew to Manila to get all of his teeth crowned for about 1/3 of the price in AU, then had a surfing holiday on Siargao.

-I found a young dentist who is well-trained & originating from a family of dentists.
-He refilled a molar that was nagging me for P1000 (AU $27) & thankfully itโs normal again.
+I found a young dentist who is well-trained from a family of dentists.
+He filled a molar that was nagging me for P1000 (AU $27), then three months later refilled it for free.

-Try to get a good dentist referral from a friend, or do your own vetting by visiting a few different dentists for examinations to find a dentist like mine.
+Just be careful selecting a dentist, try to get a referral from a friend, or do your own vetting by visiting a few dentists.
+Two of my three dentists have been good.

 Make sure to take cash for payment (cards usually not accepted) to settle your dental bill.